trendct-data/occupation-wages-states/stories/story_CA.md

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category in California was among <span class='occ_title_em'>Entertainers and performers, sports and related workers, all other</span>.
+The biggest decline for any job category in California was among <span class='occ_title_em'>entertainers and performers, sports and related workers, all other</span>.
 In 2004, there were 51,080 employees.
 But by 2015, that figure declined 95.44 percent to 2,330.

 The jobs that had gained the most employees was service unit operators, oil, gas, and mining.
 There were 1,240 percent more workers in 2015 as compared to 1999.
 Overall, the total number of workers grew from 200 to 2,680 in California.